Measures, Metrics, and Signals

 Relative over Absolutes

-There is a tendency to make metrics into absolutes like reach X revenue or get cycle time to Y days.
+There is a tendency to make metrics into absolutes, like 'reach X revenue' or 'get cycle time to Y days'.
 These are targets.
-Generally speaking, you can do this but it is something I am going to tell you to avoid for one reason: You don't know if thats good or not.
+Generally speaking, you can do this, but I am going to tell you to avoid it for one reason: you don't know if it's good or not.

-To that end, use relative metrics or measures not absolutes.
+To that end, use relative metrics rather than absolutes.
 One of the easiest ways is to describe a percentage change.

-This adds some complexity to your tracking but it makes a difference.
-You want to know two things with your metrics: Where it is, and if that is movement in the right or wrong direction.
+Adding trends adds some complexity to your tracking, but it makes a difference.
+You want to know two things about your metrics: where it is and whether it is moving in the right or wrong direction.

-This is also how your investment portfolio works, it shows you what you have as a snapshot and shows you its trend over different time periods.
+Your investment portfolio works the same way.
+It shows you what you have as a snapshot and shows you its trend over different time periods.

-So let us say you were wanting to reduce cycle time by 10%.
-You'd want to see that as your goal and then the actual cycle time and then an indicator if that is better or worse than the previous one or rolling average.
+So let us say you wanted to reduce cycle time by 10%.
+You'd want to see that as your goal, then the actual cycle time, and an indicator of whether it's better or worse than the previous one or the rolling average.

 10 Data Points

-Second, if you look into the subject of sampling you'll learn that you need surprisingly little amounts of data to have what most people would consider an acceptable margin of error.
+Second, if you look into the subject of sampling, you'll learn that you need surprisingly small amounts of data to have what most people would consider an acceptable margin of error.

-The tl;dr of this is, you can feel good about just 10 points of data, and if you're starting off with less than that, that's ok too.
+The tl;dr is: you can feel good about just 10 points of data, and if you're starting with less than that, that's ok too.

 Some Measures I Use Regularly